 Messages and Handlers.
 Android also provides a Handler class that allows threads to send and process messages, as well as runnable actions.
 Each Handler instance is associated with a single thread and that thread's Message Queue.
-There are two main uses for a Handler: (1) to schedule messages and runnables to be executed at some point in the future; and (2) to enqueue an action to be performed on a different thread.
-When the Looper retrieves a message from the message queue, it will dispatch to the corresponding Handler to handle the message or run the runnable action.
-Messages can be posted in a variety of ways: AtTime(time), i.e., post a message/action after a specific time, or AtFrontOfQueue, i.e., post a message/action at the front of message queue.
+There are two main uses for a Handler: (1) to schedule messages and runnables to be executed at some point in the future; and (2) to enqueue an action to be performed by a thread.
+After retrieving it from the message queue, the Looper dispatches the message to the corresponding Handler, which will either handle the message or run the messages's runnable action.
+Messages can be posted in a variety of ways: AtTime(time), i.e., post a message/action at a specific time, Delayed(delay), i.e., post a message/action after a specific time, or AtFrontOfQueue, i.e., post a message/action at the front of message queue.
+There are two kinds of messages: a post version, which allows Runnable objects to be enqueued and invoked by the message queue; and a sendMessage version which allows Message objects, containing data bundles (what, arg1, arg2 and Object) to be enqueued.